JustCodiex/LuaBindings/README.md

 # Lua Bindings
 Bring the powerful scripting language Lua into your C# applications!

 With Lua bindings it's possible to host the Lua runtime in a C# application and interact with Lua the same way C/C++ would interact with the Lua runtime.
-The Lua Bindings project brings additional functionalities to make feel more C#-ish.
+The Lua Bindings project brings additional functionalities to make working with the Lua Bindings feel more C#-ish.

 All use of this project falls under the [MIT license](LICENSE.txt) and can be freely used.
-Credits for the Lua runtime code go the original authors of Lua.
+Credits for the Lua C implementation code included within this project go the original authors of Lua.
 The [Lua license](LUA_LICENSE.txt) is also MIT.

 The most recent version of Lua Bindings use Lua v5.4.4 as the runtime.

 ## Getting Started
-Using Lua Bindings is easy and if works almost exactly like the C API for Lua.
+Using Lua Bindings is easy and it works almost exactly like the C API for Lua.
 A basic hello world program using Lua Bindings would be:
 ```csharp
 using Lua;